Lekuruu/chio.py/README.md

 ## Usage

+This library requires an installation of python **3.8** or higher.
-Install the library with pip:
+You can install the library with pip:

 ```shell
 pip install chio
 ```

-You can also install it from source directly, if preferred:
+Or you can also install it from source directly, if preferred:

 ```shell
 pip install git+https://github.com/Lekuruu/chio.py